outbaksean/ootp-missions-2/README.md

-Built with GitHub CoPilot using GPT-4o
+Built with GitHub Copilot using GPT-4o

 ## To deploy to github pages